mduez/mduez.github.io/docs/Teaching/index.md

 [A disputed question]({% link Teaching/why-religious-ed.md %}) on whether Christians should continue catechesis all the way to middle school.

+[Against "our values"]({% link Explorations/established-falsehoods.md %}) on why universities should not impose a particular and questionable understanding of equity or inclusion.

 Classes I have taught:

 WSU